 Once a semester or summer session has been completed and final grades have been entered into the University database, a student's registration record for that term and billing based on that registration record, are considered complete and final.
 Registration records are available to students through MyState or by contacting the Registration and Records Office located at 128 Ferrell Hall.
-Students must monitor their MyState accounts and be responsible for knowing the status of their information in the University database.
+Students must monitor their MvState accounts and be responsible for knowing the status of their information in the University database.
 Therefore, once a term is complete, students

-- will not be able to drop a class or withdraw from all classes for that term; - will not be able to have registration reinstated if canceled for non-payment; and, - will continue to be expected to pay for all classes for which they were officially registered, regardless of attendance.
+- will not be able to drop a class or withdraw from all • classes for that term; - will not be able to have registration reinstated if canceled for non-payment; and, - will continue to be expected to pay for all classes for which they were officially registered, regardless of attendance.

 Students are advised to monitor their official registration information as posted on MyState on a regular basis.
 Students are encouraged to review this information after they register for classes, at the time of financial aid disbursement, and following the posting of final grades.
-Questions regarding registration status may be directed to the Registration and Records Office in 128 Ferrell Hall at any time, but should be raised no later than 30 days following the last day of classes for the term in question.
+Students who have been dropped for non-payment with have exactly one business week (5 business days) in which to clear financial obligations for reinstatement.
+Ouestions regarding registration status may be directed to the Registration and Records Office in 128 Ferrell Hall at any time, but should be raised no later than 30 days following the last day of classes for the term in question.